lilylogan/Assignment2/README.md

 # Implementations

 ### Dot Product - Implemented by Simone Badaruddin
 Implemented "emoji reaction" system for character.
 The character receives a shy emoji floating and bobbing above their head when in the bathroom, facing the showering ghost.
 This is identified using dot product.
+See EmojiReactor.c and updates to Observer.c.

 ### Linear Interpolation - Implemented by Lily Logan